• About

 01 Saturday Mar 2014

-Posted by is this anything in random thought
+Posted random thought

 We are both log and fire, both noun and verb.
 Time devours us, yes, but it’s as true to say that we devour time.
 And the odd thing is, I can’t think of any way this simultaneity can’t go on forever.
 Our cyclical natures–the perpetual balancing act of matter and energy, growth and dissolution, birth death birth death birth death birth–will keep us caught in their back-and-forth until the universe ends, or the laws of physics change.
 How could it possibly be otherwise?
 Frankly, there’s just nowhere else to be but here, and no other time–no time we can taste–but now.